 Strict liability is a separate legal theory that is not based on a duty of care.
 Instead, these types of cases are based on the claim that a person or entity is legally liable for certain accidents regardless of whether it was caused by negligence.

 Strict liability is most commonly used in product liability cases.
 A manufacturer who produces a commercial product for sale has an implied responsibility under the law to ensure that the product is safe for people to use.
 The manufacturer is considered strictly liable for injuries proved to be caused from defects in either the way the product is designed or the way it was produced.

 Although strict liability removes the need to prove a breach of a duty of care, an injured person does have to establish liability in order to get money damages in products liability cases.
 That includes showing that the product was “unreasonably dangerous” at the time of the injury.
 In other words, you have to prove that the manufacturer should have been aware of the danger posed to people using the product in a foreseeable way.
 You also have to establish that the defects directly caused you to be injured.

 Florida law also imposes strict liability on dog owners whose pets bite another person.
 The owner is strictly liable for a dog that attacks a person, regardless of whether he or she was negligent or whether he or she knew that the dog was prone to attack.
 There is one caveat, however: The victim must have been in a public space or lawfully present on private property at the time of the incident.

-Speak With a Personal Injury Lawyer at a Top Florida Law Firm
+Speak with the Florida Personal Injury Lawyers at a Top Law Firm

 If you or a loved one has been injured in an accident, you have the right to seek compensation from those responsible.
 An experienced Florida personal injury lawyer can help.